 The Recycle Right mobile app helps to improve recycling knowledge and understanding of which items go in which bins to improve recycling rates.
 Users are able to choose their local council, find the nearest recycling drop-off locations for items such as car batteries, and have an A-Z materials recycling guide.
 The app also features helpful advice and categories such as “Handy Tips” which provides information on how to compost, create worm farms and how use real nappies.
 It also has a section entitled “Leftover Recipes” filled with a variety of recipes that help users reduce food waste.

 6. Brisbane Bin and Recycling

-This mobile app helps users keep track of bin collection days and helps residents recycle, providing an alphabetical list of materials, and information on how to properly dispose of, recycle or compost.
-It also provides a list of recycling centres and drop-off locations, including maps and directions.
+This mobile app helps users keep track of bin collection days and helps residents recycle, providing an alphabetical list of materials, and information on how to properly dispose of, recycle, or compost.
+It also provides a list of recycling centers and drop-off locations, including maps and directions.

 7. Grow recycling